epccs/Gravimetric/Hardware/README.md

-            the event capture for ICP4 only occures if the diversion control pullup is active. add current sources to signal a prover LAUNCH. add digital input to signal when prover is READY and handshake when the launch occured (set for slow flow in 4, 3, 2, 1...).
+            the event capture for ICP4 only occures if the diversion control pullup is active. add current sources to signal a prover LAUNCH. add digital input to signal when prover is READY and handshake when the launch occured (set for slow flow in 4, 3, 2, 1...). problem note: ICP3 is on ISCP (MOSI pin) so take care not to block programing (RPUpi has a 3k pullup on MOSI).
 ```

 Debugging and fixing problems i.e. [Schooling](./Schooling/)